mgrady3/PLEASE/README.md

   * Byte Order (Required for loading raw data) [string] {"L" for little endian, "B" for big endian}
   * Data path [string pointing to folder containing data files]

+An example file and instructions for creating your own experiment configuration files can be found in the subdirectory Experiment-YAML of this repository.
+Finally, a few test data sets are provided to ensure PLEASE is functioning properly.
+Each of these sets is accompanied by a .yaml experiemnt configuration file that must be edited with he correct data paths.

  # Contributing
  PLEASE was written and developed as a project for my doctoral research.
 As such, I am the only developer on the project.
 However, I welcome any and all contributions to this software package.
 I have included the main features which were relevant to my research, however, there will likely be more that I have missed.
 With each new experiment I became involved in, the software grew accordingly.
 However, I have been the primary tester for the software.
 I welcome others to try the software and provide feedback.